 Jobs Theory helps us see options for services like SpotHero and Luxe to stay alive.

-Know The Competitive Landscape
+Calculate the Competitive Landscape

 Using Jobs Theory, we can define the market based on the customer's job-to-be-done, which is "reach a destination on time."
 Reaching a destination on time is a functional job, meaning that it is a key goal or task that people need to accomplish in their personal or professional lives.
 The market for the job of reaching a destination on time exists because many people need to execute this functional job frequently.
 The company that gets this job done better for customers will win the market.